SalomePlatform/adao/doc/en/reference.rst

   Bounds
     This key allows to define upper and lower bounds for every state variable being optimized.
-Bounds can be given by a list of list of pairs of lower/upper bounds for each variable, with possibly ``None`` every time there is no bound.
+Bounds have to be given by a list of list of pairs of lower/upper bounds for each variable, with possibly ``None`` every time there is no bound.
 The bounds can always be specified, but they are taken into account only by the constrained optimizers.